 The Canadian National Exhibition began in 1879.
 Its purpose was to promote the growth of agriculture, industry and the arts.
-In the early 1900’s, while the fair was still keeping farmers up to date with the improvements in agricultural sciences, it began highlighting the changes in Canadian society and shifted its focus to industry.
+In the early 1900s, while the fair kept farmers up to date with the improvements in agricultural sciences, it began highlighting the changes in Canadian society and shifted its focus to industry.

-For over 140 years, people have been coming to The Ex to see the latest in consumer products, innovations and even inventions.
+For many years, people visited The Ex to see the latest consumer products, innovations and even inventions.

 Historic Firsts at the Canadian National Exhibition

-Some of the major technological breakthroughs first presented at the Exhibition include:
+Some of the significant technological breakthroughs first presented at the Exhibition include:

-- In 1992, visitors to the CNE were able to put on a headset and step into virtual-reality gaming.
+In 1992, visitors to the CNE could put on a headset and step into virtual-reality gaming.

 Exhibits at The Ex

-Throughout the early years, while the latest in farm machinery was on display for those in agriculture, major technological advancements like the telephone (1888) were also being demonstrated.
+Throughout the early years, while the latest in farm machinery was on display for those in agriculture, significant technological advancements like the telephone (1888) were also being demonstrated.

 As Canada’s Greatest Fair shifted from agriculture to industry, more consumer products were unveiled.
 Some of the items on display to CNE patrons included:

-- In 1937, Consumers Gas Co. salesmen were showing their latest radiant gas fireplaces, gas refrigeration and more.
+In 1937, Consumers Gas Co. salespeople showed their latest radiant gas fireplaces, gas refrigeration and more.

-- In 1953, years after CNE visitors had their first look at TV, the device was becoming mainstream.
+In 1953, years after CNE visitors had their first look at TV, the device became mainstream.

-- Throughout the years, the TTC showcased their latest streetcars, subways, buses and routes including the upcoming Bloor-Danforth-University subway line.
+Throughout the years, the TTC has showcased their latest streetcars, subways, buses and routes, including the upcoming Bloor-Danforth-University subway line.

-- In the 1960’s, consumers could see “the new Lady Schick Consolette”, advertised as a “portable-professional” hairdryer.
+In the 1960s, consumers saw “the new Lady Schick Consolette,” advertised as a “portable-professional” hairdryer.

 Animals at the CNE

-The animals have always been and still continue to be a huge attraction, whether it’s for competition or display.
-In the early 1900’s, several buildings were constructed dedicated to specific animals.
-They include the Horse Palace, Cattle Pavilion, Swine Pavilion and Sheep Pavilion.
+Animals have always been and continue to be a huge attraction, whether for competition or display.
+While livestock structures always existed on Exhibition grounds, during the 1920s and early 1930s, many of the present-day buildings were constructed.
+They include the Coliseum and its East and West Annexes, the Cattle Pavilion, Swine Pavilion and Horse Palace.

 Another exhibit is The CNE Farm.
-Located in the Better Living Centre, it lets visitors get up-close to over 130 farmyard animals like piglets, alpacas, sheep, chickens, goats, cows and more.
-A few of the demonstrations at The Farm include sheep shearing and how cows are milked.
+Located in the Better Living Centre, it lets visitors get up close to over 130 farmyard animals like piglets, alpacas, sheep, chickens, goats, cows and more.
+A few demonstrations at The Farm include sheep shearing and how cows are milked.